Three people are talking and smiling in a brightly lit indoor setting. One is holding a phone.

 Since 2024, more than 30 young people have worked inside leading music organisations across Australia, learning on the job with people working in the music industry.

-Music Industry Mentoring is supported by The Ian Potter Foundation.
+Music Industry Mentoring is supported by The Ian Potter Foundation, Music Australia and Live Performance Australia.

 Music Industry Mentoring is a free workplace learning program where you are placed with a music organisation for around 150 hours.
 During this time, you’ll gain hands-on experience and learn directly from industry professionals.